-Pre-clinical animal trials have revealed very promising data showing that cannabinoids can selectively kill tumor cells, leaving healthy cells unharmed in a variety of cancer types.
+Pre-clinical animal trials have produced promising data, revealing the ability of cannabinoids to selectively kill tumor cells, leaving healthy cells unharmed in a variety of cancer types.
 However, any anti-tumor effects appear to be largely dependent on cancer cell type and the potency and ratio of the different cannabinoids, primarily THC and CBD.
 It has become clear that cannabinoids can effectively alter the development of a cancer cells life cycle, from its formation, proliferation to its death.
-Therefore, it is CRUCIAL to remove the clinical research barriers surrounding cannabis in the U.S. so that more studies may begin to apply these pre-clinical findings to our own physiology and start to create standards for dosing recommendations for specific types of cancer.
+This is why it is CRUCIAL to remove the clinical research barriers surrounding cannabis in the U.S. so that more studies may begin to apply these pre-clinical findings to our own physiology and start to create standards for dosing recommendations for specific types of cancer.

 According to a report in Mini-Reviews in Medicinal Chemistry, cannabinoids “represent a new class of anticancer drugs that retard cancer growth, inhibit angiogenesis [the formation of new blood cells that feed a tumor] and the metastatic spreading of cancer cells.”

 Key Research Findings

 The health effects of cannabis and cannabinoids: The current state of evidence and recommendations for research.
 (2017)

 - This report rigorously reviewed over 10,000 scientific studies and concluded that: “In adults with chemotherapy-induced nausea and vomiting, oral cannabinoids are effective antiemetics.”

 - “Cannabis is useful in combatting anorexia, chemotherapy-induced nausea and vomiting, pain, insomnia, and depression.
 Cannabis might be less potent than other available antiemetics, but for some patients, it is the only agent that works, and it is the only antiemetic that also increases appetite.”